SpinalHDL/SpinalDoc/spinal/lib/introduction.md

 {% include important.html content="This package is currently under construction.
 Documented features could be considered as stable.<br> Do not hesitate to use github for suggestions/bug/fixes/enhancements" %}

-## Code style
+## Coding style
-The code style is something very important to have a coherent library.
+The coding style is something very important to have a coherent library.
 Followings chapter will specify it.

 ### [case] class
 All class's names should start with a upper case letter